Stormwater fees are coming this summer. Read on...

 Article 21, the Stormwater Management Bylaw, is located here.

-The Draft of the Stormwater Management Rules & Regulations is located here.
+The proposed Stormwater Management Rules & Regulations is located here (updated January 10, 2019).

 Each year, the Town of Shrewsbury is mandated to submit an Annual Report to the United States Environmental Protection Agency (“USEPA”) and the Massachusetts Department of Environmental Protection (“MassDEP”) on their progress with any stormwater management best management practices (“BMPs”) and goals.